AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ads-destination.md

 This error occurs either when customer accounts do not comply with the [prerequisites](#prerequisites) or when customers try to configure the destination without an existing [!DNL Google Ads] account.

 [!DNL Google] has deprecated new [!DNL Google Ads] cookie integrations with third-party vendors.
-To perform the [allow-list](#allow-listing) steps, you must have an existing integration with [!DNL Google Ads].
+To perform the [allowlist](#allow-listing) steps, you must have an existing integration with [!DNL Google Ads].

 The recommended approach for using [!DNL Google Ads] is setting up a [[!DNL Google Customer Match]](google-customer-match.md) integration.